asu-cis-capstone/tooltime/README.md

 * Updated install and readme files

 **V0.4**
-* See out video at http://youtu.be/FUd0Qv5si7o
+* See our video at http://youtu.be/FUd0Qv5si7o